 Green Foods to Celebrate Saint Patrick’s Day!

-I like to think of March as a month of green thanks to St. Patrick’s Day.
-Green fruits and veggies contain many nutrients beneficial for your health such as fibre, vitamin K, A, C, E, magnesium and folate.
-Did you know the darker the leafy green vegetable, the higher levels of polyphenols which have antioxidant properties?
-Researchers have also credited green vegetables in promoting colon and heart health.
+March is a month of green, thanks to St. Patrick’s Day.
+Green fruits and vegetables are packed with nutrients that support your health, including fibre, vitamins K, A, C, and E, as well as magnesium and folate.
+Did you know that the darker the leafy green, the higher its levels of polyphenols—plant compounds with antioxidant properties?
+Research has also linked green vegetables to benefits for colon and heart health.

 Here are 5 green fruits and vegetables to enjoy this month: